 This is a great tool to see and analyze your subscriber growth over time and across different territories.

 Additionally, you can also use this dashboard to see what offers are being taken advantage of by your customers inside of your application.

+We've also launched the new Subscription Events Dashboard.
+This allows you to see user subscription or customer subscription activity over time.
 You can use this to see how well customers are converting to the standard price of your subscription, or you can even use it to understand the ratio of say new subscribers to returning subscribers.

 By applying the right filters, you can also use this to specifically see how a particular subscription offer won back previously unsubscribed users and then you can use these insights to inform and optimize your Subscription Offers and how you're distributing them over time.

+Then we encourage you to present Subscription Offers to customers contextually.
+We hope that you do this so that you provide the best customer experience inside your application.
 And lastly, after your Subscription Offers are deployed to customers, you want to use our two amazing new reporting dashboards to monitor the performance of these offers over time.

+For more information, I'd like to welcome you all to our lab immediately following the presentation today at 3:00 PM.
 And I'd like to thank you all for attending the Subscription Offers session and I'm really excited to see what you guys can bake into your application to provide a great experience for our shared customers.
 Thank you. [ Applause ]

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.

 An error occurred when submitting your query.
 Please check your Internet connection and try again.